-- Grades 1-2 English-dominant students: Scores from the Reading Comprehension subtest of the ITBS norm-referenced test. - Grades 1-2 Spanish-dominant students: Scores from the Reading Comprehension subtest of the Logramos norm-referenced test.
-The campus Language Proficiency Assessment Committee determines for students with limited English proficiency if the Logramos is a more suitable test, based on district testing guidelines and students' Woodcock-Munoz results.
-Outcomes based on Logramos results are standardized and combined with those based on the ITBS. - Grades 1-2: Mathematics Total scores from the ITBS norm-referenced test. - Grades 3-6: Reading, writing, mathematics, and science scores from the State of Texas Assessment of Academic Readiness 3-8, or STAAR 3-8, as available for each grade.
+- Grades 1-2 English-dominant students: Scores from the Reading Total subtest of the ITBS norm-referenced test - Grades 1-2 Spanish-dominant students: Scores from the Reading Total subtest of the Logramos norm-referenced test.
+The campus Language Proficiency Assessment Committee determines if the Logramos is a more suitable test than the ITBS for English-language learners (ELL students), based on district testing guidelines and students' Woodcock-Munoz results.
+Outcomes based on Logramos results are standardized and combined with those based on the ITBS - Grades 1-2: Mathematics Total scores from the ITBS norm-referenced test - Grades 3-6: Reading, writing, mathematics, and science scores from the State of Texas Assessment of Academic Readiness 3-8, or STAAR 3-8, as available for each grade.
 English and Spanish scores are used.
-Schools must follow district and state testing policies for LEP and Special Education students.
-(STAAR components include STAAR, STAAR Modified, and STAAR L results where available; TAKS components include both TAKS and TAKS Accommodated results where available.) - Grades 3-6: First and second semester Assessment of Course Performance (ACP) scores in reading, mathematics, science, and social studies.
-Schools must follow district testing policy for LEP and Special Education students.
+Schools must follow district and state policies for testing ELL and Special Education students.
+(STAAR components include STAAR L or STAAR Modified results when in sufficient quantity.) - Grades 1-6: First and second semester Assessment of Course Performance (ACP) scores in reading, language arts, mathematics, science, and social studies (as available by grade).
+English and Spanish scores are used.
+Schools must follow district testing policy for testing ELL and Special Education students